 CaregivingCaregiving by and for friends and loved ones is an important part of the lives of most older adults and impacts the wellbeing of both those being cared for and those providing the care.

-- One in four older adults in Central Indiana is physically, emotionally or financially burdened by caregiving responsibilities, and most adults do not believe support services are available for caregivers.
+adults do not believe support services are available for caregivers.

 Caregiving of Friends and Loved Ones